PsyGenix/Baremetal/README.md

 Prerequisite knowledge:
 > A fundamental understanding of how base 2 works,
 > A fundamental understanding of base 16,
-> A decent grasp of the c programming langage, although I suppose one could follow along with minimal exposure;
+> A decent grasp of the c programming langage, particularly a good understanding of pointers, type casting and compiler macros,
 > Knowledge of bitwise operations and logic gates.

 # Start